BristolCompositesInstitute/RSE-Guide/_styleguide/IDEs_and_tools.md

 title: "IDEs and automatic tools"
 ---

-The key message of this section is that you should use a good editor to write code and, furthermore, you should spend time learning how to use the editor effectively.
+The key message of this section is that using a good editor, and spending time to learn its features effectively, will make developing code more straightforward, quicker, and less error-prone as less effort must be spent on mundane or tedious tasks.

 Useful features such as keyboard shortcuts, auto-completion, linting, and quick 'jump-to' navigation, may seem like trivial bonus features, but using